rikutokd/rikutokd/README.md

 - 👋 Hi, I’m @rikutokd .
 I'm from Japan 🇯🇵
 - 👀 I’m interested in PHP/Swift
 - 🏢 I have experience in working as a back-end engineer.
-Almost 2years.
+2years.
 - 💻 I have work experience in PHP/Laravel/Oracle/MySQL/HTML/CSS/JavaScript/Git ..
 - 📩 If you want to contact me you can send rikutokd@gmail.com